janantala/beyond-adaptive-web-design/README.md

 There are many different types of internet connections.
 Mobile network speeds have rose but this doesn't help much as page load times are still high as bandwidth increases.
 Latency is a much bigger fragment to download times.
 LTE reduces tower latency by several milliseconds but we still need to make a number of connections to download data to our devices [[5](#references)].

 So what we should do about it?
-We can create reuseable components and conditionaly load resources.
+We can create reusable components and conditionally load resources.
 Web components allow us to use custom HTML elements in the browser.
 We can enclose a simple element or an entire application logic within an HTML element [[2](#references)].
 We can build Web applications in a reusable, commutable and encapuslated way.

 ## Evaluation and experiments

-We have detected several web componenets and input methods and tried to verify which of them provide better experience for the website users and are also useful for the web developers.
+We have detected several web components and input methods and tried to verify which of them provide better experience for the website users and are also useful for the web developers.
 There have been made series of experiments on both adaptive input methods and adaptive web components.
 To prove the usefulness of the proposed concept we have designed and implemented several reusable modules and components and we have used them in propotype web projects.
 All of them have been released as open source and are available on [GitHub](https://github.com/angular-adaptive).

 We have tracked amount of saved web traffic and web requests, webpage rendering time and interest in alternative input methods.
 We have also received a lot of feedback from the community which helped us to verify the proposed concept.